bwalex/docker_boss/README.md

 ### dns

 The DNS module starts a built-in DNS server based on `rubydns`.
 The DNS server can be configured to support a number of upstream DNS servers, to which queries fall through if no known record is available and it doesn't match any of the internal DNS zones.
-As Docker can currently only handle IPv4, no `AAAA` records are ever served for containers.

 The `ttl` setting determines the `ttl` for each response, both positive and NXDOMAIN.

-The `listen` setting is an array of addresses/ports on which the DNS server should listen.
-As with the `server.host` key for the etcd module, the `host` key is a template with access to the `interface_ipv4` and `interface_ipv6` helpers.
+The `listen` method can be called several times to listen on any number of interfaces/ports.
+It takes the following form: `listen <ip>, <port>`.

-The `upstream` setting is an array of upstream DNS servers to which requests should be forwarded to if no record is available locally and the name is not within one of the local zones.
+The `upstream` method can be called several times to define a number of upstream DNS servers to which requests should be forwarded to if no record is available locally and the name is not within one of the local zones.

-The `zones` setting is an array of zones for which the DNS server is authoritative.
+The `zone` method can be called several times to define the zones for which the DNS server is authoritative.
 The DNS server will not forward requests in these zones to upstream DNS servers, not even if no local record is found.

-The `setup` setting is a template, each line of which adds a new DNS record at setup time, independently of any containers.
-These records are added when the module/DockerBoss starts.
-Each line must follow the format of `some_host_name some_ip_address`.
-The `setup` template can use the `interface_ipv4` and `interface_ipv6` helpers.

-The `spec` setting is an ERB template which should render out all hostnames for a given container, each on a separate line.
-A container can have any number of host records, even none at all (by simply not rendering out any hostname).
+The `setup` section can set up some initial records that don't depend on any containers, such as services running on the host itself.
+Only a single method currently exists:

+ - `set <record_type>, <name>, <record>` will create a new record of the given type and name to provide the given record.
+For example: `set :AAAA, 'etcd.dockerhost.docker', interface_ipv4('docker0')` will create an `AAAA` record.

+The `change` block is called whenever the state of a container changes.
+The provided block is called with a single argument of the container that changed state.
+The only available method in this block is:

+ - `name <some_name>` - sets up new `A` and `AAAA` records with the given name for the address(es) of the container.

 Example configuration: